 It is possible to specify different non-default Date-type attributes for plotting events in a timeline.

 It is not possible to define any other attribute than $StartDate as the inclusion criteria for the timeline, or to use numerical or other sequence data (as opposed to Date-type data).

 Items without dates are placed in a "No Date" column at the side of the view.

 Remember Tinderbox's built-in prototypes as these include an Event prototype that is ideal for timeline data items.

 By default, the timeline will encompass all dates in scope but it is possible to set $TimelineStart and/or $TimelineEnd in the container note to set a specific duration within which data is displayed.
 If these boundaries are set, outlier data is placed in a "Out of Range" column at the left side of the view (and to the right of a 'No Date' column, if present).

-Dates with an $EndDate only or where $EndDate is before $StartDate will plot, but incorrectly - such configurations are effectively invalid.
+Dates with an $EndDate only or where $EndDate is before $StartDate will plot, but incorrectly, as such configurations are effectively invalid.

 By default, timelines show all descendant notes and in-scope aliases with qualifying dates.
 Either of these categories can be excluded via $TimelineDescendants and $TimelineAliases being set to the timeline's container note.